 2. Cancellation and Rescheduling Clause

-With the recent pandemic, cancellations and reschedules have been more common in the photography field especially for weddings.
+With the recent pandemic, cancellations and reschedules have been more common in the photography field, especially for weddings.
 Include a clause for if the client cancels/reschedules.
-Lay out your details of what happens if the client reschedules or needs to cancel – for example what your reschedule fee is and what happens if you’re not available on their date chosen for rescheduling.
+Lay out your details of what happens if the client reschedules or needs to cancel–for example, what your reschedule fee is and what happens if you’re not available on their date chosen for rescheduling.
 You’ll also want to include a cancellation clause for if you need to cancel.
-Things happen – injuries, illnesses, etc that may prevent you from shooting.
-You’ll want to assure you clients what their options are if you are unable to shoot their wedding.
+Things happen–injuries, illnesses, and other unforeseen events–that may prevent you from shooting.
+You’ll want to assure your clients that there are many options if you are unable to shoot their wedding.

 3. Delivery timeline